What Meta's Ad Library Shows About Harris and Trump's Campaigns on Facebook and Instagram

 They are available in CSV file format, which can be viewed and edited with common spreadsheet software like Microsoft Excel or Google Sheets.
 However, we found it more efficient to do further processing of the data with Python, a programming language known for its simplicity

 For instance, the column “delivery_by_region” contains data on where people who saw the ad were located, as a percentage of the total.
-In the case of the US election data we downloaded, these regions consisted of the 50 US states.
+In the case of the US election data we downloaded, these regions mostly consisted of the 50 US states.

 This data would be useful to see where the campaigns might have been targeting their advertisements, but the percentages for each ad appear in a single cell in a spreadsheet, making it hard to compare ad delivery in specific states.